 who are essential.
 My life and death are in each stranger and

-Fish that have a pebble in their heads; Fish that hide in winter;
+Fish that have a pebble in their heads; fish that hide

 Cod that have been skinned.
 Cod that have a pebble